 Walkabout Creek conference centre, 60 Mt Nebo Road, The Gap.
 This is a bushland setting in Brisbane's western suburbs.
 There is parking on site.

-(Google maps and some satnavs prefer Enoggera Creek as the suburb.)
+(For some satnavs give Enoggera Creek as the suburb.)

 Workshop content will be developed partly in consultation with participants.
 It is likely to include skills, concepts, processes and techniques forbuilding a cohesive group